gsinclair/whitestone/doc/attest.markdown

 ### Describing tests: D and D!

 **D** is used to introduce a test.
 Tests can be nested.
-If you use **D!** instead, the test will run in an _insulated_ environment: instance variables from outer blocks will not be visible, and you can include modules and define methods without side-effects outside the block.
+If you use **D!** instead, the test will run in an _insulated_ environment: methods and instance variables from the outside will not be seen within, and those defined inside will not be seen without.

+A note on classes, modules, methods, constants and instance variables:
+* No matter where you define a class or constant, it is visible everywhere.
+* Instance variables and methods defined in a test will be available to sibling tests and nested tests, unless they are insulated.
+* You can mix in a module using `extend Foo` (not `include Foo` as you are not in a Class environment).
+This is the same as defining methods, so the normal insulation applies.

-Top-level tests are always insulated.
+Top-level tests are always insulated, so methods and instance variables defined inside them will not be seen in other top-level tests.

 ### Sharing code: S, S! and S?